Awale-Abdi/Cloud-sql-etl-analytics/README.md

   - Submit either:
     - A **60-second video** showing command-line data upload
     - Or a **manual with screenshots**
-  - Deliver an executive summary addressed to international F1 students using SQL analysis
+  - Deliver an executive summary and report addressed to international F1 students using SQL analysis

 ---